brnersr/brnersr/README.md

 * Data visualization and storytelling
 - MS Excel, Python, SQL, Power BI, DAX

 I'm always eager to learn new things and collaborate with others.
-I am passionate about data analytics and its potential to transform industries and improve decision-making.
+I'm passionate about data analytics and its potential to transform industries and improve decision-making.

 ## 🚀 My Projects
 Throughout the data analysis specialization training, I tried to improve my competencies in this field with many project studies.
 I would like to share these studies that I had the opportunity to apply what I learned.